somedatapacket/docs.humio.com/content/guides/netflow.md

 {{% /notice %}}

 It is possible to send NetFlow data directly to Humio over UDP using ingest listeners.
-Ingest listeners are configured under settings in a data space.
+Ingest listeners are configured under settings in a repository.
 Setting up an ingest listener will let Humio listen for NetFlow traffic on a specified port.
 Then you need to configure the network equipment (firewall, switch, ...) to send NetFlow data directly to Humio.